ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 ```
 We can see that both battle effect scripts use the `MOVE_SUBSCRIPT_PTR_DEFENSE_UP_1_STAGE` or `10 00 -- --` subscript pointer, which then points to the `subscript_update_stat_stage` battle subscript (as seen [here](https://github.com/pret/pokeplatinum/blob/f9e031910823d49d0bcda2db40217e82b9c6def8/include/data/move_side_effect_subscripts.h#L23)) that will finally handle applying the battle effect of raising the Defense stat.

-There are over 100 subscript pointers (see the links above), so it's unlikely this guide will explicitly list them all, but some of the more notable ones will be mentioned in later sections.
+There are over 100 subscript pointers (see the links above), so this guide will not explicitly list them all, but some of the more notable ones will be mentioned in later sections.

-Last stop, battle subscripts!

 ### Battle Subscripts
 **Battle subscripts** are helper scripts that contain varying logic for supporting various aspects of the Gen IV battle system.
 When it comes to move execution, battle subscripts are responsible for actually applying a battle effect.